hsvab/odbr/README.md

 ## Credits <a href="https://ropensci.org/r"><img align="right" src="man/figures/ropenscilogo.png" alt="ropensci logo" width="150" /></a>

 Original databases and shapefiles are created by local official government institutions.

-The **odbr** package was initialy sponsored by rOpenSci through its Champions Program (2022 edition) whose main goal is to provide support to R developers from around the world who identify themselves as members of groups that are systematically excluded from the open-source software community.
+The logo was designed by Marcos Kyoto.

 If you want to cite this package, you can cite it as:

 - Svab, Haydee; Milz, Beatriz; Oliveira, Diego Rabatone; Pereira, Rafael H. M. (2023) odbr: Download Data from Brazil’s Origin